Kodcentrum/Scratch-uppgifter-2.0---gammal/vf_bugrace_en/README.md

     ![Script 2](skript-02.png)

-> Click the flag and see how it goes right to the edge.
+> Click the flag and see how it goes all the way to the edge.

 When we start the game again, the beetle does not start from the position we want.
 We must tell the computer that the beetle should go to a specific position when the green flag is clicked.